 Dining & Entertainment in Oroville

 Once you’ve finished your day’s hiking, head into downtown Oroville for some fantastic dining options.
 Probably my favorite restaurant in town is the Phở Noodle House, which has a huge menu of Thai dishes, Asian favorites, vegetarian options, and the hands-down best Thai iced tea in Butte County.
-If you’re looking for more upscale dining, Provisions or Nori Downtown are also great choices.
+If you’re looking for more upscale dining, Provisions is also a great choice.
 There are any number of options for after dinner as well, including live music at The Union, a show or a few slots at Gold Country Casino, or some fantastic craft brews at Feather Falls Casino.
 Though my personal recommendation, assuming you can plan for it — which can be difficult due to yearly schedule changes — is Moonlight Kayaking at the Forebay Aquatic Center (assuming you’ve still got the energy after a full day of hiking).

 Day Two